junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ Rest.
 If possible, avoid hard work and heavy exercise that bother the painful joints.
 If the arthritis causes some fever, it helps to take naps during the day.

-♦ Place cloths soaked in hot water on the painful joints (see p.
-195).
+♦ Place cloths soaked in hot water on the painful joints (see [page 195](#page-195)).

 ♦ Aspirin helps relieve pain; the dose for arthritis is higher than that for calming other pain.
 Adults should take 3 tablets, 4 times a day.
 If your ears begin to ring, take less.
 To avoid stomach problems caused by aspirin, always take it with food, or a large glass of water.
 If stomach pain continues, take the aspirin not only with food and lots of water, but also with a spoonful of an antacid such as Maalox or Gelusil.

 ♦ It is important to do simple exercises to help maintain or increase the range of motion in the painful joints.

 If only one joint is swollen and feels hot, it may be infectedespecially if there is fever.
-Use an antibiotic such as penicillin (see p.
-350) and if possible see a health worker.
+Use an antibiotic such as penicillin (see [page 350](#page-350)) and if possible see a health worker.

-Painful joints in young people and children may be a sign of other serious illness, such as rheumatic fever (p.
-310) or tuberculosis (p.
-179).
+Painful joints in young people and children may be a sign of other serious illness, such as rheumatic fever ([page 310](#page-310)) or tuberculosis ([page 179](#page-179)).
 For more information on joint pain, see Disabled Village Children, Chapters 15 and 16.

 # BACK PAIN

 Back pain has many causes.
 Here are some:
-Chronic upper back pain with cough and weight loss may be TB of the lungs (p.
-179).
+Chronic upper back pain with cough and weight loss may be TB of the lungs ([page 179](#page-179)).

 Mid back pain in a child may be TB of the spine, especially if the backbone has a hump or lump.